GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_gaia_indicators_processing.md

 ## Overview

-The Global Aggregation of Indicators for Anticipatory Action (GAIA) Pipeline produces a series of thematic files for each country at administrative level 2.
+The Global Aggregation of Indicators for Anticipatory Action (GAIA) Pipeline produces a series of thematic files for a collection from 146 countries at administrative level 2.
 Each file captures different aspects of population, infrastructure, and environmental conditions.
 Below is an overview of the available files:

 1. [**Access to Services**](#access-to-services) – Population accessibility to key facilities such as education and health centers.
 2. [**Facilities**](#facilities) – Availability and distribution of essential service infrastructure.